leoc-22/tf-module-iam-role/README.md

 # Terraform Module: IAM Role

-This is a Terraform module for creating custom AWS IAM roles.
+This is DAQ's Terraform Module for AWS IAM role management.

+This repo provides a template for other Terraform repos to create IAM roles.

 ## Install